SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Yosemite National Park is huge and you could spend a couple of hours driving from one end to the next, so make sure to think about what you want to do while you are here before you book one.

 You will also think about what type of camping you like.
 Some of these spots are in the heart of the action and others are more remote.
-If you want to be close to services and other things to do, then look at those near Yosemite Valley.
+If you want to be close to services and other things to do, then look at spots near Yosemite Valley.

 If you like to be in a more remote spot, check out the options at Tamarack Flat or Yosemite Creek Campgrounds.